The Quality Life Jungle of Human Individual Differences

 From the snarled and tangled interplay of genes and environments in which our individual, cultural and DNA differences have evolved, this global public good appears…

-However, there are individuals and groups whose income, wealth, status and power depends on political oppression, economic inequality, religious, racial and ethnic discrimination…
+However, there are individuals and groups whose income, wealth, status and power depend on political oppression, economic inequality, and religious, racial and ethnic discrimination…

-The planet is 4.5 billion years old, but it has taken just 5000+ years since the first cities and states appeared for a predator in moral conflict with its prosocial traits, an insatiable appetite for status and dominance, and a contemptuous disregard for the ecosystem in which it evolved to bring its own genome and the planet to the brink of their sustainable limits.
+The planet is 4.5 billion years old, but it has taken just 5000+ years since the first cities and states appeared for a different kind of predator in moral conflict with its prosocial traits, an insatiable appetite for status and dominance, and a contemptuous disregard for the ecosystems in which it evolved to bring its own genome and the planet to the brink of their sustainable limits.

 Who are we and what have we done?